Winter of the World

-Winter of the World is the second novel in Ken Follett's uniquely ambitious and deeply satisfying Century trilogy.
-On its own or read in sequence with Fall of Giants and Edge of Eternity, this is a magnificent, spellbinding epic of global conflict and personal drama.
+Winter of the World is the second novel in Ken Follett's uniquely ambitious Century trilogy.
+On its own or read in sequence with Fall of Giants and Edge of Eternity, this is a spellbinding epic of global conflict and personal drama.

-1933, and at Cambridge, Lloyd Williams is drawn to irresistible socialite Daisy Peshkov, who represents everything that his left-wing family despise, but Daisy is more interested in aristocratic Boy Fitzherbert, a leading light of the British Union of Fascists.
+It is 1933 and, at Cambridge, Lloyd Williams is drawn to irresistible socialite Daisy Peshkov, who represents everything that his left-wing family despise.
+But Daisy is more interested in aristocratic Boy Fitzherbert, a leader in the British Union of Fascists.

 Berlin is in turmoil.
 Eleven-year-old Carla von Ulrich struggles to understand the tensions disrupting her family as Hitler strengthens his grip on Germany.
 Many are resolved to oppose Hitler’s brutal regime – but are they willing to betray their country?

-Shaken by the tyranny and the prospect of war, five interconnected families’ lives become ever more enmeshed.
-An international clash of military power and personal beliefs is sweeping the world, but what will this new war mean for those who must live through it?
+Shaken by the tyranny and the prospect of war, the lives of five families become ever more enmeshed.
+As an international clash of military power and personal beliefs sweeps the world, what will this new war mean for those who must live through it?